Recycle your mesh bags in a variety of useful ways. This guide is about uses for mesh orange bags.

 And hang one for garden tools.
 After a day of digging, wash them off and hang in the bag to dry, so they don't have dried mud/dirt on them the next time you need to use them.

 DH has been working on a shed for our back yard.
 He is making it from repurposed fence lumber.
 I was watching him work today since I'm not allowed to play with his power toys.
 I noticed 2 or 3 pairs of garden gloves just lying about waiting to be lost.
 I came into the kitchen and retrieved a mesh bag from our last purchase of oranges.
 I snooped around in my sewing stash and came up with a pair of white shoe strings, strung them through the mesh with a small safety pin and voila! a hanging bag for gloves.
 It cost practically no money or time.
 At minimum wage, maybe it would have cost 11 cents.

 By Marty from Knoxville, TN

 When I buy 3 pounds of onions, they come in a mesh kind of bag.
 But as time rolls along, the onions' skins come off, fall out of the bag and make a mess.
 I found that using a 8 pound naval orange mesh bag seems to keep the skins from going everywhere.
-I don't know if the holes are a different size but I no longer have the mess.

 How do you reuse onion and orange mesh bags?